Type of Cyprus company available:

 Registered Office & Registered Agent in Cyprus:

-Registered office in Cyprus: Yes, it must be situated in Cyprus.
+The registered office must be situated in Cyprus.

 Registered agent in Cyprus: Not required.